 Learning how to use lexical generator is an easier and more convenient way of implementing a scanner.
-Students who are capable of using such tools get the basic 60 points.
+Students capable of using such tools can get 60 points to at least pass this course.

 - Scanner by hand: 30%

 - Construct NFA from Regular Expression 10%

 - Convert NFA to DFA by Subset Construction 10%

 - Scanning with DFA 10%

 - Technical Report: 10%